Skip to main content

 • account_key_id is assigned sequentially starting at 1

-• Revoked keys MUST NOT be used for future key wrapping or decryption
+• Revoked keys MUST NOT be used as the recipient for new SealRequests

 • Key registration MUST be signed by the account holder